Tennessee vs. Vanderbilt NCAA Football Odds, Plays and Insights | November 27, 2021

 - Volunteers games have an average total of 61.8 points this season, 0.7 fewer than Saturday's over/under.

-- In 2021, games involving the Commodores have averaged a total of 55 points, 7.5 fewer than this game's set over/under.
+- The 55 PPG average total in Commodores games this season is 7.5 points fewer than this game's over/under.

 Tennessee Stats and Trends